 Move to More Secure Protocols

-Some protocols such as FTP and vanilla HTTP (for managing your CMS) have inherent weaknesses and should be avoided.
-Choosing to continue to use them puts your web efforts at risk so you should move toward more secure alternatives such as SFTP and HTTPS.
+Some protocols such as FTP and HTTP have inherent weaknesses and should be avoided.
+Choosing to continue to use them puts your web efforts at risk so you should move toward more secure alternatives such as SFTP, SCP and HTTPS.

 Restoring your database is different depending on the database technology involved.
 Again I’m assuming you have tested and validated that the contents of this database restore are clean and you are good to go.